Prohelion/prohelion.github.io/docs/Driver_Control/Communications_Protocol/20_Operation.md

 With these settings, the motor controller will use the maximum available current to reach the desired setpoint velocity.

-The usual method of setting the target speed would be to monitor “Velocity Measurement” frames from the Wavesculptor, and when the driver wishes to set the target velocity (using some combination of input switches) then the driver controls should begin to transmit the last known velocity measurement as the target velocity.
+The usual method of setting the target speed would be to monitor “Velocity Measurement” frames from the WaveSculptor, and when the driver wishes to set the target velocity (using some combination of input switches) then the driver controls should begin to transmit the last known velocity measurement as the target velocity.

 Of course, any pre-programmed speed could also be used, however care must be taken when engaging speed control mode under these circumstances, as the vehicle will use the maximum allowable torque to reach the target velocity setpoint as fast as possible.